jandecaluwe/urubu/doc/manual/templating.md

 `prev`         | The previous page object in the content, or `None` if there is none `next`         | The next page object in the content, or `None` if there is none

-In addition, all attributes specified in the YAML front matter of the corresponding file are available as attributes of the page object.
+In addition, all attributes specified in the YAML front matter of the corresponding content file are available as attributes of the page object.

 Index pages
 -----------